Spring Garden Revival

 Hanover Municipal Ordinances for Garden Installation Equipment Operation & Commercial Service Standards

-Garden installation in Hanover is governed by municipal ordinances to ensure safety, quality, and environmental compliance.
-Equipment operation is restricted to 7:00 AM–6:00 PM weekdays and 9:00 AM–5:00 PM Saturdays, with Sunday work often limited.
-All contractors must hold a valid business license and, if applying pesticides, a MA MDAR Category 36 certification.
+Garden installation in Hanover is governed by municipal ordinances to ensure safety, environmental protection, and community standards.
+Equipment operation is typically permitted from 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday restrictions common.
+All commercial services must hold a valid business license and, if applying pesticides, a MA MDAR Category 36 certification.
 Insurance requirements include a minimum $1 million general liability and $2 million aggregate.
 Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment (PPE).
-Proper disposal of materials is required—street dumping is strictly prohibited.
-For regulatory guidance, contact Hanover Community Development & Municipal Inspections.
-Hanover Community Development & Municipal Inspections
+Environmental compliance prohibits street dumping and requires proper disposal of all materials.
+For regulatory guidance, contact:

 550 Hanover Street, Hanover, MA 02339